Thomas Helfer, Ph.D.

 Education and work experience

-Research Fellow in Applied Deep Learning
+Research Fellow in Deep Learning applied to Physics

 2023 -